Nasvyni/TreasureMaze/README.md

 # TreasureMaze

-Labyrinth Game
 A classic 2D maze game built using Python and the Pygame library.
-Navigate the hero through the labyrinth, avoid the cyborg patrol and the walls, and reach the treasure to win!
+Navigate the hero through the labyrinth, avoid the cyborg patrol and the walls, and reach the treasure to win !!

 ˚⟡˖ ࣪ Requirements
  - Python 3.x